The challenging cannabis climate

 - Private development and FDA-approval of cannabis-derived CBD has potentially opened the door for further formulations and applications of natural cannabis compounds.

-- Re-scheduling of cannabidiol from a Class 1 drug of abuse to Class 5 status has created the climate to allow CBD clinical research to grow and other potential FDA-approved drugs to follow.
+- Legalization of CBD - with FDA jurisdiction - has created the climate to allow CBD clinical research to grow and other potential FDA-approved drugs to follow.

 Research trends on the rise may include: